devnull-tools/soda/README.md

 ### choose (description, variable, *options)

 Asks user to choose a value from a list of options and stores the 0-based index of the selected value.
-If there is a variable named as $2, the choice will be skipped.
+If there is a variable named as *$variable*, the choice will be skipped.